offset-null1/FEA-Face-enabled-attendance-system-/README.md

 Face recognition database application (for students in university,schools etc) which allows the user to take *automatic attendance* without manual interference.

 It supports *HTML forms* to enter the data and update the database.
-Also facilitating *registration* of new comers along with their pic to allow automatic facial attendance.
+Also facilitates *registration* of new comers along with their pic and details to allow automatic facial attendance.

 It allows *visualization* of student scores and attendance to pinpoint the information pictorially without reading the table (though it shows the table along with the graphs).